elhy1999/m6AMutationClassifier/deployment/README.md

 # Welcome to `/deployment`!
 This guide will cover how you can use our model to make predictions on new datasets.
-For student testers of DSA4266, you may read **1.
-Docker** for context.
-However, only **2.
-Using AWS EC2** will be relevant to reproduce our model on AWS EC2.
+For student testers of DSA4266, you may read the section "**1.
+Docker**" for context.
+However, only the second section "**2.
+Using AWS EC2**" will be relevant to reproduce our model on AWS EC2.

 ## 1. Docker